bjoern-hempel/service-checker/README.md

 Prüfe Konnektivität...
 Fertig.
 $ ./install
 Try to install the friends of bash library to "/home/bjoern/service-checker/friends-of-bash".
-Type (y)es or (n)o: y [2017-04-30 15:36:07] [SUCCESS] The friends of bash library was found in the folder "/home/bjoern/service-checker/friends-of-bash".
+Type (y)es or (n)o: y [2017-04-30 15:36:07] [SUCCESS] The friends of bash library is available in the folder "/home/bjoern/service-checker/friends-of-bash".
 [2017-04-30 15:36:07] [SUCCESS] The installation script was executed successfully.
 [2017-04-30 15:36:07] [INFO‧‧‧] Now you can use the service-checker with "bin/checker --help".
 $ bin/checker --help